Avaiga/taipy-doc/docs/manuals/core/user_core_features.md

 ## Get pipeline by config name

-A pipeline can also be retrieved by accessing the {config_name} attribute of the scenario
+A pipeline can also be retrieved from a scenario by accessing the pipeline {config_name} of the scenario.

 ```python linenums="1"
 # Configure the two pipelines